The Incredible Revelation

 In my inaugural postcard here two weeks ago, I said I would share the first story I remember writing, The Incredible Revelation.
 It is featured below.
 It survives because of the generous support it received from my seventh-grade English teacher, Ms. Persons.
 (And my mother, it should be said.)
 Every 12-year-old should be so lucky to have that sort of boost in life.

 The Incredible Revelation is part of a collection of other things I have carried with me through many chapters of life.
 They are in a leather box on top of my bureau.
 The box has survived dorm rooms, bachelor pads, numerous moves, children, and, so far, grandchildren.
-Unfortunately, the box is deteriorating.
-Sadly, I have allowed it to dry out over the years.
+Sadly, the box is deteriorating.
+I have allowed it to dry out over the years, unfortunately.

 There are no rules for how things win entry into the box.
-My Great Aunt settled on handing out First Day of Issue stamps as birthday presents.
+My Great Aunt handed out First Day of Issue stamps as birthday presents.
 They went into the box.
 One stamp commemorates 100 years of Intercollegiate Football (September 26, 1969).
-I wonder if it is worth anything now that it is over 50?
+I wonder if it is worth anything more than the six cents now that it is over 50?

-There is a zippo lighter given to me by my maternal Grandmother engraved GJC from COG.
-GJC is me, of course.
-COG refers to Cross Old Gamper, a nickname for my Grandmother with no explanation; she was never cross.
-I don't know who coined the phrase, but it became a term of endearment for her in the family.
+There is a zippo lighter given to me by my maternal grandmother engraved GJC from COG.
+GJC is me.
+COG refers to Cross Old Gamper, a nickname we gave to my grandmother without cause, I assure you.
+She was never cross.

-A letter from my paternal grandfather, Pappy, is tucked in an envelope postmarked on August 27, 1957, eight days after I was born.
+A letter from my paternal grandfather is tucked in an envelope postmarked on August 27, 1957, eight days after I was born.
 It contains a few prescriptions for life.
 At the time, he was two years younger than I am now!
-Also in the box is an earlier letter from Pappy, written to his father from the Choate School in 1913.
+Also in the box is a letter he wrote in 1913, while at the Choate School, to his father.
 That document is 109 years old.

 I have a picture of my first wife taken while at college and a book of matches from our honeymoon.
 There is also a letter from her father, which he wrote me shortly after we were married.
 The marriage did not last, but essential parts did, as they will forever.

 To be clear, I did not have the dream described in The Incredible Revelation.
-I dreamt up the idea.
-My paternal Grandmother, Gammy, read it and suggested I might be nuts.
+I dreamt up the idea, responding to something my mother had said.
+My paternal grandmother read it and suggested I might be nuts.
 She got over that worry.
-We parted the very closest of friends when she died at 95 - years (and many, many days) later.
-She died on April 26, 1995.
+We parted the very closest of friends when she died, which was April 26, 1995.
 The parking lot receipt from the hospital that day is in my leather box.